How does wireless work? These types of networks are all around you, and there is every chance you are using a wireless device to read this right now.

 There are two basic types of radio waves.
-The first type are those that broadcast or transmit data in one direction.
+The first type is those that broadcast or transmit data in one direction.
 Examples include traditional radio like AM, FM or DAB.

-The second type are those where information, or data, is exchanged between devices acting as transmitters, with one device being the sender, and the other, the receiver.
+The second type is those where information, or data, is exchanged between devices acting as transmitters, with one device being the sender, and the other, the receiver.